-A frequent trial team member, Dana helps prepare for all trial-related activities, including briefing and research issues.
-She also assists with developing trial strategies, creating cross-examination outlines for plaintiffs’ fact and expert witnesses and preparing for the direct examinations of her clients’ witnesses.
+Dana also manages trial teams, helping prepare for all trial-related activities, including briefing and research issues.
+She also helps develop trial strategies, creating cross-examination outlines for plaintiffs’ fact and expert witnesses and preparing for the direct examinations of her clients’ witnesses.
 Dana’s efforts have helped her teams secure favorable verdicts in the majority of her trials.
 She has also drafted post-trial and appellate motions and briefs for matters in both state and federal courts in multiple jurisdictions.

 In addition, Dana manages cases during the discovery phase.
 She coordinates with plaintiffs’ counsel, develops strategy ideas and identifies potential themes, positioning the case for trial if necessary and working to prompt the resolution of the case prior to trial, where appropriate.
 Dana’s discovery and pretrial work also includes taking depositions; attending hearings; coordinating records collection and other fact investigation; and drafting written discovery motions, motions for summary judgment and motions in limine.

-Dana is also dedicated to improving her community and her profession.
+Dana is dedicated to improving her community and her profession.
 She devotes a portion of her practice to working for the interests of children and families through guardianship and adoption cases.
-Dana’s pro bono work has also taken her to the U.S. Court of Appeals for the Eighth Circuit, where she assisted in drafting an appellate brief arguing for increased funding for foster parents in Missouri.
-Dana also mentors associates on navigating the legal profession, which earned her Shook’s 2016 Sylvan Siegler Award for Excellence in Mentoring.
+Dana’s pro bono work has also taken her to the U.S. Court of Appeals for the Eighth Circuit, where she helped draft an appellate brief arguing for increased funding for foster parents in Missouri.
+Dana also mentors associates in navigating the legal profession, which earned her Shook’s 2016 Sylvan Siegler Award for Excellence in Mentoring.

 Tim Congrove, David Northrip & Dana Strueby, Keep Talking, but Know the Law: Ongoing Considerations Regarding Communications with Potential Class Members, The Business Suit, January 11, 2012.